llamasoft/martin_solve/README.md

 -------

 Say you're placing a $1 bet and have a $100 bankroll.
-Yout want to know what to multiply your bet by to survive anywhere from 2 to 10 rounds:
+You want to know what to multiply your bet by to survive anywhere from 2 to 10 rounds:

     php martin_solve.php 1 100 2 10